hellodeolu/don-labs/docs/week1.md

 - Version Control System

 # Resources
--Do well to watch, read and research through the following materials;
+Do well to watch, read and research through the following materials;

 ## What is DevOps
 Dev(sec)Ops: everything you do to overcome the friction created by silos … All the rest is plain engineering